 - If you have a server with clients but you only allow the server to run SAS (i.e. the software is loaded so as not to be accessible directly by a client), then only the server needs to be licensed.
 A SAS for Windows Server license should be purchased and used in conjunction with Microsoft Windows Terminal Server or Citrix.

 Under the SAS license agreement, work-at-home use is available to faculty and staff who have the SAS software installed on their computer at work.
 Each employee can use the SAS software at home (as an extension of the work license) provided that the software is not run concurrently on both machines, and use at home cannot exceed 20% of the overall utilization of the product.

 Updates and Upgrades

-Through TXShop, currently licensed users can upgrade software for the price of new media.
+Through TXShop, currently licensed users can upgrade for free once the new version is available to SDS.
 A new license does not need to be purchased in order to upgrade.

 SDS only distributes the latest releases of software and will send announcements to currently licensed users when a new version is available.